 BRENDA WAY (Artistic Director) received her early training at The School of American Ballet and Ballet Arts in New York City.
 She is the Founder and Artistic Director of ODC Dance and creator of the ODC Theater and ODC Dance Commons, community performance and training venues in San Francisco's Mission District.
 Way launched ODC and helped establish an inter-arts department at Oberlin College and Conservatory of Music in the late 60's before relocating to the Bay Area in 1976.
 She has choreographed some 80 pieces over the last 40 years.
 Among her commissions are Unintended Consequences: A Meditation (2008) Equal Justice Society; Life is a House (2008) San Francisco Girls Chorus; On a Train Heading South (2005) CSU Monterey Bay; Remnants of Song (2002) Stanford Lively Arts; Scissors Paper Stone (1994) Alvin Ailey American Dance Theater; Western Women (1993) Cal Performances, Rutgers University and Jacob's Pillow; Ghosts of an Old Ceremony (1991) Walker Art Center and The Minnesota Orchestra; Krazy Kat (1990) San Francisco Ballet; This Point in Time (1987) Oakland Ballet; Tamina (1986) San Francisco Performances; and Invisible Cities (1985) for Stanford Lively Arts and the Robotics Research Laboratory.
 Way is a national spokesperson for dance, has published widely, and has received numerous awards and 35 years of support from the National Endowment for the Arts.
 She is a 2000 recipient of the John Simon Guggenheim Fellowship and in 2009 was the first choreographer to be a Resident of the Arts at the American Academy in Rome.
 Way holds a PhD in aesthetics and is the mother of four children.

-VICTOR GOTESMAN(Executive Director) most recently served as President of The Center for Creative Resources (CCR), an arts management firm he co-founded whose chief mission was to assist arts organizations with management, marketing and fundraising.
-At CCR Gotesman consulted on dozens of arts projects including The Times Center, Dance Theatre of Harlem, Dramatists Guild Fund, Cherry Lane Theatre, Brooklyn Arts Council, and the Upper Manhattan Empowerment Zone.
-Prior to founding CCR, Gotesman served as Managing Director of Jaffe Holden Acoustics, a 40-year-old acoustical consulting firm whose work included projects at Carnegie Hall, The Kennedy Center, and New York’s Lincoln Center for the Performing Arts.
-Gotesman’s responsibilities at Jaffe Holden Acoustics included financial management and planning, strategic planning, marketing, organizational development and management.
-From 1996 to 2002, he was the President of Theatre Projects Consultants (TPC), an international theater design firm.
-At TPC he served as principal-in-charge for major feasibility studies and advised on issues of arts center administration, including operations, financial management, and programming.
-Prior, Gotesman served as the first Executive Director of the Cerritos Center for the Performing Arts (CCPA) in Los Angeles from 1991-1996.
-Gotesman successfully opened CCPA and led it through its first five years.
+VICTOR GOTESMAN (Executive Director) came to ODC in 2011 from New York, where he was co-founder of The Center for Creative Resources, a Manhattan consulting firm dedicated to helping artists and arts organizations with management, marketing and fundraising.
+He provided management expertise to dozens of clients as wide-ranging as the Dramatists Guild Fund, Arthur Mitchell of Dance Theatre of Harlem, Cherry Lane Theatre, Brooklyn Arts Council, and the Upper Manhattan Empowerment Zone.
+For the New York Times Company, he created and saw to fruition the business plan for The Times Center and oversaw its first year of operation.
+Prior to founding CCR, Victor served as Managing Director of Jaffe Holden Acoustics, a 40-year-old acoustical consulting firm whose projects include Carnegie Hall, The Kennedy Center, and New York’s Lincoln Center for the Performing Arts.
+From 1997 to 2002, Victor was President of Theatre Projects Consultants, an international theater design firm, where he served as principal-in-charge for major feasibility studies and advised on issues of arts center administration, including operations, financial management, and programming.
+He served as the first Executive Director of the Cerritos Center for the Performing Arts (CCPA) in Los Angeles from 1991 to1996, successfully leading CCPA through its first five years.
 In 1995 CCPA was named “Venue of the Year” by Performance Magazine for being the highest grossing venue in the nation under 3,000-seats.
-He previously served as an arts presenter at the University of Massachusetts, University of Montana and University of Nebraska.
-Gotesman holds an M.F.A. degree in Arts Administration from the University of Iowa and a B.A. degree in Music from the Eastman School of Music, University of Rochester, NY.
+Victor previously served as an arts presenter at the University of Massachusetts, University of Montana and University of Nebraska.
+He holds an M.F.A. degree in Arts Administration from the University of Iowa and a B.A. degree in Music from the Eastman School of Music, University of Rochester, NY.

 KT Nelson(Co-Artistic Director), joined ODC /Dance in1976.
 In addition to choreographing over 60 works, in 1986 Nelson choreographed and directed the Company’s first full length family ballet, The Velveteen Rabbit, which has since been performed annually in the Bay Area as well as touring nationwide, reaching an audience of over 350,000.
 Nelson has been awarded the Isadora Duncan award three times: in 1987 for Outstanding Performance, in 1996 for Outstanding Choreography, and in 2001 for Sustained Achievement.